JacobFV/contextmanaged-objects/README.md

 # Context-Managed Objects in Python

-This project provides a way to manage objects in a context-aware manner in Python.
+This project provides a way to manage objects in a global or thread-wise context-aware manner in Python.
 It includes a class HasContextManagedFocus and a decorator make_current.
 These tools can be particularly useful in scenarios where you need to manage context-specific objects like user credentials or other parameters that are frequently passed around in a backend application.

 ## Getting Started